New train and tram orders

 Project status

-The contract to design, build and maintain the trams was signed in April 2022, following a competitive tender and evaluation process.
+The contract to design, build and maintain the trams was signed in April 2022.

-The proposed tram design will now be refined in consultation with key stakeholders, including representatives from accessibility groups, passengers, and tram drivers.
-This is expected to be finalised in 2023, with construction of the new trams expected to start shortly after.
+The proposed tram design will now be refined in consultation with key stakeholders, including representatives from accessibility groups, passengers, and tram drivers in 2023, with construction of the new trams expected to start shortly after.

 Local jobs